italocw/news/README.md

 -   Display news articles from various sources using the News API
 -   Search for news articles by keyword
 -   View some details of each news article, including a link to the original article
--   Swipe to refresh news articles (as done on Gmail Android app)
+-   Swipe to refresh news articles (as it can be done through the Gmail Android app)

 ### Coming Soon